Cokrill History, Family Crest & Coats of Arms

 The name Cokrill was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Cokrill family lived in Gloucestershire.
 The family was originally from Cocquerel, near Evreux, Normandy, and it is from that location that their name derives.

 The surname Cokrill was first found in Gloucestershire where Illyas de Kokerel held fiefs in 1165 from Bohun and Neumarché.
 The Hundredorum Rolls of 1273 list the following: Geoffrey Cokerell in Norfolk; John Cokerel in Yorkshire; and Reginald Kokerel in Cambridgeshire.
 "In 1324 Sir William Cockerell was returned from Essex to attend a great council at Westminster."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Matilda Cokrell; Elias Cokrell and Alicia Cokerell.

-Important Dates for the Cokrill family
+Early History of the Cokrill family

 This web page shows only a small excerpt of our Cokrill research.
 Another 96 words (7 lines of text) covering the years 1305 and 1861 are included under the topic Early Cokrill History in all our PDF Extended History products and printed products wherever possible.